brendanhasz/pipedown/README.md

 are node names, and values are the node objects), and also an `edges()` method, which returns a dictionary mapping nodes to their parents.

-Pipedown also comes with a few built-in nodes which you can use, for example:
+Pipedown also comes with a few built-in nodes which you can use in your DAG, for example:

 * `Input` - to represent test data input
 * `Primary` - to split the data into features and the target variable